collectionspace/Tools/qa-webapp-tests/README.md

 ```
 Finally uncomment lines 34-39 in features/support/env.rb to run cucumber headless.

+NB: There is a problem with the suggest tests failing on headless for Macs because phantomjs uses poltergeist instead of selenium.
+Also, it may have problems later on with other interactive javascript features that we have not tested yet.

 ## V. Using Chrome instead of Firefox

 To change the default browser selenium runs from Firefox to Chrome, first download chromedriver using either homebrew